luwenkai1997/numerical-calculator/README.md

 ![](https://github.com/luwenkai1997/pic-10c-final-project/blob/master/title_picture.jpg)

+## Background

+This quarter, I took MATH 151A: Numerical Methods, and learned several ways to solve different math problems.
+I realized that solving real-life math problems with numerical methods is very different from solving problems with algebraic or analysis tools, so I decided to write these numerical methods in C++ codes to get a useful tool for future use.

 ## Introduction

 This project can help to solve some basic mathematical problems using numerical methods.
 It has four funcitons: